SilasBerger/taketok/README.md

 ## Setup Instructions
-**Note:** Whenever we mention the _taketok home_ or `~/taketok` directory, we refer to a directory called `taketok`, located at the root of the user home, i.e. `~/taketok` (UNIX-like) or `%USERHOME%/taketok`.
+**Note:** Whenever we mention the _taketok home_ or `~/taketok` directory, we refer to a directory called `taketok`, located at the root of the user home, i.e. `~/taketok` (UNIX-like) or `%USERHOME%/taketok` (Windows).
 You will have to create  this directory yourself, as part of the setup process.

 ### Step 1: Install the prerequisites
 * **Python 3.10** - e.g. `brew install python@3.10` (macOS)